mahlonsmith/nim-ladybug/USAGE.md

 You can perform a basic query via the appropriately named `query()` function on the connection.
 Via this method, queries are run immediately.
-A `KuzuQueryResult` is returned - this is the object you'll be interacting with to see results.
+A `LbugQueryResult` is returned - this is the object you'll be interacting with to see results.

-A `KuzuQueryResult` can be turned into a string to quickly see the column headers and all tuple results:
+A `LbugQueryResult` can be turned into a string to quickly see the column headers and all tuple results:

 ```nim